modal-labs/search-california/README.md

 This app also runs a regular job to add embeddings to the images in the database.

-But it doesn't execute the embeddings itself -- embeddings are provided by a separate service, which is described next.
+But it doesn't compute the embeddings itself -- embeddings are provided by a separate service, which is described next.